Make993/Make993/README.md

 - 👋 Hi, I’m @Make993
 - 👀 I’m interested in python coding
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning Kotlin
 - 💞️ I’m looking to collaborate on python projects
 - 📫 How to reach me ...